Surprising Alternatives for High School StudentsJune 30, 2018

 Try an Internship or Apprenticeship

-If college just doesn’t fit into the future, it’s not the end of the world.
+If college just doesn’t fit into the future after homeschooling high school, it’s not the end of the world.
 In fact, with the rising cost of college education, many students are experimenting with other options.
 In fact, many career dreams can be fulfilled simply through hard work.
-Internships are most often an upaid position, however, it is a “foot in the door” and if employers feel your are doing a good job a job offer may follow.
-Apprenticeships, on the other hand, are usually a paid position where they employer understands that he/she will be teaching the employee a skill or trade.
+Internships are most often an unpaid position, however, it is a “foot in the door” and if employers feel you are doing a good job a job offer may follow.
+Apprenticeships, on the other hand, are usually a paid position where the employer understands that he/she will be teaching the employee a skill or trade.
 Apprenticeships are typically long term situations.
+Still wondering how to start?
+Read more in our article on Homeschooling Internships.